 Objective Status 1 Maintain existing TIWB programmes and commence new programmes to meet the goal of 100 completed or ongoing programmes by the end of 2020.
 Achieved 90 completed and ongoing programmes; progress was hindered due to complications emanating from the COVID-19 pandemic.
 2 Implement five tax crime investigation and two effective use of AEOI pilot programmes, and develop concepts for the other emerging tax areas under TIWB.
 Seven criminal tax investigation pilots and one upcoming effective use of AEOI pilot programmes.
 Concepts for Taxation and Environment Issues, as well as Digitalisation of Tax Administrations are under development.
 3 Develop new relationships with at least five new Partner Administrations willing to deploy tax audit experts for TIWB programmes, with a particular focus on tax administrations from the Global South.
 Three new Partner Administrations (Chile, Norway, and Sweden) will support TIWB programme deployments.
-Increase South-South co-operation in order to reach 15 South-South programmes by December 2020.
+4 Increase South-South co-operation in order to reach 15 South-South programmes by December 2020.
 15 South-South Programmes 5 Encourage stronger support from regional/ international organisations in delivery of TIWB programmes, including through facilitating at least two regional and/or sector-based capacity building workshops.
 Key relationships strengthened.
 See Chapter 3 on Events and Communications.
 6 Expand the TIWB offering in the LAC and Asia and the Pacific regions by 50% with the support of regional and international bodies.
 With 7 new programmes commenced during the period July 2020 - June 2021, there are now 23 completed and ongoing programmes in these regions.

-Objective Status at least the UNDP Roster of Experts to include 10 new Spanish-speaking and at least 10 nch-speaking experts.
+Objective Status 7 Expand the UNDP Roster of Experts to include at least 10 new Spanish-speaking and at least 10 new French-speaking experts.
 The UNDP Roster of Experts was renewed and will be finalised in the second half of 2021.
-(English, nate two newsletters in three languages , French, and Spanish) and increase per numbers.
-The Secretariat published and disseminated two newsletters - in May and December 2020. the TIWB Annual Report in three Jes (English, French, and Spanish).
-The TIWB Annual Report was published in English, French, and Spanish in September 2020. a particu expand three new mentoring programmes with ular focus on women, with a view to the participation of female experts from ving countries.
+8 Disseminate two newsletters in three languages (English, French, and Spanish) and increase subscriber numbers.
+The Secretariat published and disseminated two newsletters - in May and December 2020.
+Publish the TIWB Annual Report in three languages (English, French, and Spanish).
+The TIWB Annual Report was published in English, French, and Spanish in September 2020.
+10 Launch three new mentoring programmes with a particular focus on women, with a view to expand the participation of female experts from developing countries.
 The mentorship programme is under development.
-Progress was hindered due to complications emanating from the COVID-19 pandemic. experts Practice n active engagement by at least 20 on the TIWB Experts Community of using the Knowledge Sharing Platform o facilitate the exchange of experiences.
+Progress was hindered due to complications emanating from the COVID-19 pandemic.
+11 Maintain active engagement by at least 20 experts on the TIWB Experts Community of Practice using the Knowledge Sharing Platform (KSP {TA}) to facilitate the exchange of experiences.
 52 active TIWB experts are registered on the TIWB Expert Community of practice.
-Low engagement from experts - a strategy to increase traffic on the platform has been designed with the support of the KSP team at the Canada Revenue Agency. update e the TIWB Governing Board and organise meetings with the TIWB Technical y Group.
+Low engagement from experts - a strategy to increase traffic on the platform has been designed with the support of the KSP team at the Canada Revenue Agency.
+(12) Convene the TIWB Governing Board and organise update meetings with the TIWB Technical Advisory Group.
 The TIWB Governing Board meeting was held on 27 April 2021.
-TIWB Technical Advisory Group was updated via email. e a virtual Experts' Roundtable and Iders' Workshop.
-Both events were conducted successfully in June 2021. ent recommendations emanating from ktake exercise, including expansion into areas.
+TIWB Technical Advisory Group was updated via email.
+13 Organise a virtual Experts' Roundtable and Stakeholders' Workshop.
+Both events were conducted successfully in June 2021.
+14 Implement recommendations emanating from the stocktake exercise, including expansion into new tax areas.
 Most of the stocktake recommendations were implemented.
 The e-learning module for TIWB experts, programme management solution and new monitoring and evaluation system are in progress.